Patrick Wolf: Sundark and Riverlight and The Ghost Region

 On 18 May 2012 Wolf announced that he was working on his next album, to be released later in the year: "I'm going back to the studio and recording my jubilee record...
 The album will be totally, totally, totally stripped down.
 It's time for me to be retrospective about the last ten years before I move onto the next ten.
 I'm 28 and I think it's quite fun to sing the songs you wrote as a teenager."

 It was announced on 9 August that his next release would be a double album entitled Sundark and Riverlight, celebrating Wolf's 10 years as a recording artist.
 The album will feature acoustic re-recordings of songs from throughout his career, as well as previously unheard tracks.
 It will be released on 25 September.
 The title song, a remake of Overture originally from the album The Magic Position, was released on YouTube and then on iTunes on 7 September.
 Sundark and Riverlight is now available to stream in full online.

 In March 2012 he announced on BBC Radio 6's Tom Robinson Show that he would be taking the first sabbatical of his career before pursuing the next chapter of his musical journey.
 The Sundark and Riverlight tour ended on 6 April at London's Queen Elizabeth Hall.

 In 2013, Wolf went on to finish the last dates of Patti Smith's Banga tour on Celtic harp and viola.

-In July 2015, details were announced of a poetry book written by Patrick entitled The Ghost Region.

 Hiatus

 Following the release of Sundark and Riverlight, Wolf experienced "a general burn-out, ill-timed to coincide with a 'cluster-fuck of financial and legal problems regarding management'"; until 2015, he spent time writing, alone, in a makeshift studio in a South London stable block.
-In August that year, having announced pre-orders for his poetry collection, The Ghost Region, he was hit by a car on holiday in Venice, shortly after which his mother fell ill.
+In August that year, having announced pre-orders for his poetry collection, The Ghost Region, he was hit by a motorist while on holiday in Venice, shortly after which his mother fell ill.
 Of this period Wolf stated: "It completely whacked me out for six...
 I'm very happy to be here right now.
 I'll leave it at that."